FAQ's

 There are several differences between the single layer and triple layer impact screen but the largest difference is the noise level.
 We pride ourselves in offering the best screens on the market with fabric manufactured by Jason Mills USA.

-We currently offer the 501 triple layer, 801 triple layer, Cream Commercial triple layer, and the 1920 single layer.
-Each of the fabrics is also offered in "seconds" (aside from 501 currently).
+We currently offer the 801 triple layer, 401l triple layer, and the 1920 single layer.
+Each of the fabrics is occasionally offered in "seconds".
 Although any of the fabrics can have some slight streaks or blemishes produced during the dying and finishing of the fabric, the seconds can have a few additional blemishes.
 These are offered unfinished in 10' widths x whatever length requested.

 801: Finished in the USA.
-Slightly thinner foam core.
+Slightly thinner spacer core.
 Very quiet

 1920: Single layer screen made and finished in the USA.
 Slightly lower resolution as there are less needles per inch in the manufacturing process.
 Single layer screens can show "puckers" from ball impact after prolonged use so triple layer screens are a better screen for simulators doubling as a home theater.
 Extremely durable especially when a secondary fabric or archery netting is used behind the screen.